 Please read below for information on No-Cost Naloxone Supplies, training to administer naloxone, and links to additional information/ resources.

 NO-COST NALOXONE SUPPLIES

 In partnership with the Department of Behavioral Health and Developmental Services (DBHDS), VDH has received federal funding to support naloxone distribution efforts.
-This funding opportunity will allow VDH to once again provide no-cost naloxone to law enforcement agencies, community services boards, and fire service organizations, as well as continue distribution to local health districts.
+This funding opportunity will allow VDH to once again provide no-cost naloxone to law enforcement agencies and fire service organizations (non-EMS licensed).
 Law enforcement agencies and fire service organizations that would like to obtain NARCAN® Nasal Spray at no cost through VDH, should visit the links listed below.
 Licensed emergency medical services (EMS) agencies remain eligible for no-cost naloxone through the Nasal Naloxone for EMS Agencies (NNEA) grant opportunity administered by the VDH Office of Emergency Medical Services.

 Statewide Naloxone Prescription Order for Virginia First Responders: First responder agencies located in the Commonwealth of Virginia no longer have to go to a physician to obtain a prescription to enable them to order and administer naloxone!
 The Virginia Department of Health (VDH) has included all Virginia first responder agencies in their Statewide Standing Order for Naloxone (prescription) as long as they have completed a training program in accordance with the policies and procedures of their governing agency/employer.
 Please click on the link to view the NEW Statewide Standing Order.
 (March 19, 2020)